Registration priority policy

 Academic units may allocate spaces in course sections for students in a particular program of study, based upon students' declared degree, major and/or minor.

-Students are classified into one of the following categories and their priority in registration is determined by the rules for that category as described below.
+Students are classified into categories and their priority in registration is determined by the details described below.

 New students with early offers of scholarships

-For fall registration, new Memorial University students with early offers of scholarships will register first.
+For fall registration, new Memorial University students with early scholarship offers will register following varsity athletes.

-For winter registration, new Memorial University students who received early offers of scholarship (interim admission average of 90% or higher) and those receiving an entrance scholarship (final admission average of 85% or higher) will register first.
+For winter registration, new Memorial University students who received early scholarship offers (interim admission average of 90% or higher) and those receiving an entrance scholarship (final admission average of 85% or higher) will register next.

-For both fall and winter registration, within the group, students are ranked based on surname, alternating each semester between starting with those whose surnames begin with "A" and those whose surnames begin with "M."
+For both fall and winter registration, within the group, students are ranked based on surname, alternating each semester.

 All other new students

-For their first semester and contiguous second semester these students register second.
-Within the group, students are ranked based on surname, alternating each semester between starting with surnames that begin with "A" and starting with surnames that begin with "M."
+First semester and contiguous second semester students will then follow.
+Within the group, students are ranked based on surname, alternating each semester.

 Current and returning students